4src/lorax/README.md

 Explore `N` options after evaluating `log(log(N))` examples.

-Find two distant points.
-Score them _best, rest_.
-Prune everything closest to _rest_.
-Recurse on the remaining.
+1. Find two distant points.
+2. Score them _best, rest_.
+3. Prune everything closest to _rest_.
+4. If more than `sqrt(N)` still exists
+   - then go to step1.
+   - else, report  the ranges that most distinguish the pruned from the _best_ rows.